 I am throwing a 40th birthday party and am looking for funny prize ideas for game winners.
 For example, dinner for two (then you give them a box of mac and cheese, that serves two), a chance to win $100,000 (then give them a lottery ticket), or a new car (winner gets a match box car).

 A new designer outfit = a yard of fabric, spool of thread and hand needles; new mixer for the kitchen = wooden spoon; bouquet of flowers = dead roses or just stems (? not great but all I could think of); set of living room furniture (bed room, dining room) = miniatures from the craft store for dollhouses; washer and dryer = metal washer and a kitchen towel; a box of diamonds = a box of cards with only suits of diamonds; portrait of a US President = $1 bill; a $100 bill = an invoice/bill for $100 for services rendered; exercise equipment = a square block with instructions to place on floor, walk around it 6 times [thereby having walked around the block 6 times], a large rubber band for stretches, a cotton swap tinted black for a dumbell/barbell weight.
-Please post what you do come up with since this is a great idea.

 I'm having my 40th birthday party in July and my theme is a Runway Diva/or just a Diva.
 Any ideas on centerpieces or decorating?

 The Dolly Mamas are a lot of fun.
 Here is a link to their site and you will fall in love with them in a heartbeat.